tony-the-coder/mySiteUpdate2/readme.md

-# Lehman Custom Construction - Django Web Application
+# Home of Tony the Coder - Django Web Application

 ## Project Overview

-This project is a custom web application built for Lehman Custom Construction, a high-end custom home builder.
-It serves as both a public-facing website to showcase their work and attract clients, and an internal portal system for staff to manage project-related information and customer interactions.
+This project is a custom web application built with Django.
+It serves as both a public-facing website to showcase projects and a comprehensive internal portal system for staff to manage project-related information and customer interactions.

-The goal was to create a professional online presence reflecting the quality of Lehman's work and provide tools to streamline internal workflows, with planned integration for reading key financial data from QuickBooks Online.
+The goal was to create a professional online presence and provide tools to streamline internal workflows, with planned integration for reading key financial data from QuickBooks Online (though this can be adapted or removed).

-**Note:** This repository reflects the state of development as of [Insert Date, e.g., May 2, 2025].
+**Note:** This repository reflects the state of development as of {{ CURRENT_DATE }}.
 The QuickBooks Online API integration for reading financial data is planned but not yet implemented; current financial displays use placeholder data from the local database.
+This project can serve as a robust template for similar business needs.

 ## Key Features (Implemented)

 ### Public Website:
-* **Homepage:** Introduces the company and showcases testimonials.
+* **Homepage:** Introduces the entity/portfolio and showcases testimonials.
-* **About Us:** Placeholder page for company information.
+* **About Us:** Placeholder page for company/personal information.
 * **Portfolio:**
     * Displays completed projects in a responsive grid layout.
     * Uses featured images with consistent aspect ratios via Tailwind CSS.